On Retail Orders of $25

-WHAT ARE ESSENTIAL OILS?
 Essential oils are complex mixtures of naturally occurring compounds that exist in some plants which have fragrant flowers, leaves, wood, bark, roots, or seeds.
 From an organic chemist's point of view, the active constituents of essential oils are composed of hydrocarbons and oxygenated hydrocarbons which can be grouped according to their molecular structure into terpenes, esters, alcohols, aldehydes, ketones, and phenols.

 Essential oils may be extracted from plants using a variety of methods but for aromatherapy purposes, the only acceptable methods are those that are non-toxic.
 This includes distillation, cold pressing, and, in a few cases, non-toxic solvent extraction.
 A good therapeutic grade essential oil is produced using non-toxic procedures that preserve the life-giving vital essence of the plant.
 Essential oils vary greatly in quality and not all are therapeutic grade.

 Do not confuse essential oils with vegetable oils, which are also sometimes called "carrier" or "base" oils.
-Essential Oils are volatile, which means that they evaporate when exposed to air; they are very fragrant; they do not feel slick or oily, and do not leave an oily residue.
+Essential oils are volatile, which means that they evaporate when exposed to air; they are very fragrant; they do not feel slick or oily, and do not leave an oily residue.
 Vegetable oils, such as almond oil, apricot oil, olive oil, or avocado oil are not really fragrant; they do not evaporate readily; they do feel oily and leave an oily residue.
 Vegetable oils are used in aromatherapy for the purpose of diluting essential oils so that they can be safely applied to the skin.

 "Fragrance oils" are chemical mixtures that mimic natural plant aromas.
 They may smell just like the "real thing" but are not appropriate for aromatherapy.
 Read product labels carefully and avoid those labeled as "fragrance oils", "essential fragrance oils", or "nature identical".

-KNOW WHAT YOU ARE PURCHASING.
 Some products sold as "essential oils" are diluted in cheaper "carrier" oils or are adulterated in some other way.
 Again, read product labels carefully but be aware that labels may not disclose full information.
 Several popular aromatherapy books outline simple tests that purchasers can perform at home, to aid in detecting inferior products.
 We encourage you to learn these methods and apply them to the products you purchase.
 Become familiar with the botanical names of the oils you want to use and never purchase an essential oil that is not labeled with the botanical name, as well as the common name.